Reinier de Ridder vs Robert Whittaker

 de Ridder: 64.7/100 | Whittaker: 63.7/100

 Simple average of Technical Score and Cardio Score.
-Despite Whittaker's technical advantage, de Ridder's superior cardio and perfect finish rate create a near-even overall rating.
+Despite Whittaker's technical advantage, de Ridder's superior cardio and 90% finish rate create a near-even overall rating.
 The 1-point gap reflects how closely matched these fighters are despite different skill sets.

 Striking Composite